shrideio/shoebox/README.md

     ````
     Run `docker-compose --version` to confirm that `docker-compose` was successfully installed

-## Set up docker directories for container volume mounts
+## VII.
+Set up directories for container volume mounts

-`src/setup_volumes_storage.sh` creates the directories and replaces placeholders in the `.evn` files with matching path values.
-`/var/dev` is chosen as a root for the directories mounted to docker volumes for persisting data externally, if necessary it can be changed by editing `setup_volumes_storage.sh`.
+`setup_volumes_storage.sh` (can be found in `/src`) creates directories for container volume mounts and replaces placeholders in the `.evn` files with matching path values. `/var/dev` is chosen as a root directory and can be changed by editing `setup_volumes_storage.sh` if necessary.
 Please check the content of `setup_volumes_storage.sh` for more information.

 Run the following commad to create directories for volume mounts